tldr-pages/tldr/pages/linux/kscreen-console.md

 > KScreen Console is a CLI tool to query KScreen's status.
 > More information: <https://invent.kde.org/plasma/kscreen>.

-- Show all outputs and configuration files, to attach to a bug report:
+- Show all outputs and configuration files to attach to a bug report:

 `kscreen-console bug`